SHIMA0111/templatia/ROADMAP_CHANGES.md

 - **String-specific configurable handler**: Removed due to lack of consistency.
 There is no justification for treating `String` fields differently from other types like `u32`, `bool`, or `char`.
 All types use `Default::default()` when missing, which provides a uniform and predictable behavior.
 Additionally, the existing `allow_missing_placeholders` attribute already provides the binary choice (error vs default), making a String-specific option redundant.

+**Added Items:**
+- **Remove `type::Struct` from Template trait**: Added to reduce complexity.
+The trait is implemented for a struct, the type of the struct should be itself.

 ### Design Rationale

 The revised v0.0.2 roadmap follows these principles:

-1. **Simplicity over complexity**: Binary choices (allow missing vs error) are clearer than multi-option configurations
+1. **Simplicity over complexity**: Binary choices (allow missing vs error) are clearer than multi-option configurations.
+Also, the type::Struct removal reduces complexity.
 2. **Consistency**: Treat all types uniformly; avoid special cases for specific types like `String`
 3. **Declarative intent**: Use attributes to make behavior explicit and self-documenting